-I am a product designer at Flatiron Health where I spend my time researching and designing products that increase the availability of effective cancer treatments and improving the survival and quality of life through clinical research.
+I am a senior product designer at Flatiron Health where I spend my time researching and designing products that increase the availability of effective cancer treatments and improving the survival and quality of life through clinical research.
 Before that, I spent time at the Washington Post on new products and Adaptly on advertising software.

 As a designer, I believe design needs to explore the treatment of people and act as their advocates.
 At the same time, I am not afraid to admit that I am surprised by human behavior daily.
 I believe in design that has something to say.
 I design holistic solutions that are central to both the user experience and the business goals of a product—not wireframes, mock-ups or prototypes.